Advisory Board of the Center for Juvenile Law and Policy

 As Executive Vice President of Phillips’ production company, now located at Warner Bros Studio, Budnick develops and produces projects under the Green Hat Films banner.
 In 2009, Budnick Executive Produced the blockbuster comedy THE HANGOVER, which grossed an estimated 460 million dollars worldwide, making it the highest-grossing R-rated comedy in film history.
-Budnick just wrapped DUE DATE, a comedy starring Robert Downey Jr. and Zach Galifianakis, due out in theatres in November.
-He recently began pre-production on PROJECT X, a new Green Hat comedy that will be cast entirely with unknowns.
-Budnick Executive Produces The Hangover 2, which begins filming in October.
+Budnick subsequently produced DUE DATE, PROJECT X, and THE HANGOVER 2, which begins filming in October.

 In his spare time, Budnick teaches a writing class to juvenile offenders at Sylmar Juvenile Hall as part of the Inside Out Writing Program and also is on the board of the Los Angeles Conservation Corps.
 Budnick works as an advocate for juveniles in the delinquency system and has created two pilot college programs with the California Department of Corrections and Rehabilitation for youth entering the prison system He is also actively involved in the reform of the California Division of Juvenile Justice.